padilha/nyc-motor-vehicle-collisions/README.md

 * [Data build tool (dbt)](https://www.getdbt.com/) for transforming, partitioning and clustering the dataset in the data warehouse.

-* [Google Lookerstudio](https://lookerstudio.google.com/) for creating dashboards to visualize the dataset.
+* [Google Lookerstudio](https://lookerstudio.google.com/) for creating a dashboard to visualize the dataset.

 ## Results